jostylr/event-when/eventwhen.md

 [example]()

+    emitter.on("data gathered", function (data) {
+        data.forEach(function (el) {
+            switch (el[0]) {
+                case "file read" :
+                    // reports fileobj
+                    console.log("file", el[1]);
+                break;
+                case "db returned" :
+                    // reports dbobj
+                    console.log("db", el[1]);
+                break;
+            }
+    });
     emitter.when(["file read", "db returned"], "data gathered");
-    emitter.emit("
+    emitter.emit("db returned", dbobj);
+    emitter.emit("file read", fileobj);

 #### Action

 This is for storing Handler type objects under a name string, generally some active description of what is supposed to take place.
 The Handler type can be anything that converts to Handler.

 If just one argument is provided, then the handler is returned.

 If two arguments are provided, but the second is null, then this is a signal to delete the action.

     function (name, handler, context) {